nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Warning:**
 If your changes to the data file makes its format invalid, NovaCare will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+Hence, it is recommended to backup the file before editing it.<br>
-Furthermore, certain edits can cause NovaCare to behave in unexpected ways (e.g., if a value entered is outside the acceptable range, NovaCare will skip and delete the data related to that invalid patient or task).
-Therefore, edit the data file only if you are confident that you can update it correctly.
+Furthermore, certain edits can cause NovaCare to have unexpected behavior
+* e.g., if a value entered is outside the acceptable range, NovaCare will skip and delete the data related to that invalid patient or task.
+* Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

 [⬆️ Back to Table of Contents](#table-of-contents)